|Elliott Sound Products||Audio Myths|

 TID (aka TIM) was proposed by Matti Otala in 1972, and the basic concept is 100% true.
 Unfortunately for the proponents of TIM/TID, it doesn't actually happen with real music in any reasonably competent amplifier (which is almost all modern amps, including IC types).
 Many have tried to demonstrate its existence with programme material, but to my knowledge no-one has ever managed to succeed.
 The information supplied in Wikipedia is untrue - no known amplifier shows the problem with normal programme material.

-Virtually any amplifier can be made to show the "problem" - all you need is a low-level high-frequency sinewave superimposed on a fast risetime low-frequency squarewave.
+Virtually any amplifier can be made to show the 'problem' - all you need is a low-level high-frequency sinewave superimposed on a fast risetime low-frequency squarewave.
 If the squarewave's rise and fall times are fast enough, no audio amp ever made (including those with no feedback, valve amps, etc.) is fast enough to prevent some loss of the high frequency sinewave signal.
 A fast squarewave may easily demand a bandwidth of several MHz - well beyond any realistic expectations for an audio amp.
 Once the squarewave is filtered so its bandwidth is more in line with a typical full range audio signal, TIM/TID simply disappears.

 Of far greater concern is the amplifier clipping - even for an instant!
 All frequencies other than the one that caused the amp to clip are eliminated once the amplifier is no longer operating within its linear range.
 Despite this, occasional transient clipping is generally considered to be inaudible under most conditions.

 Polypropylene and other mildly exotic dielectrics don't seem to have attracted the wrath of the magic parts proponents, but they are comparatively large compared to a polyester or Mylar cap of the same value, and don't fit on many PCBs (such as those I sell).
 There is no credible evidence that any film cap is aurally different from any other.
 Tests have been run and various distortion products measured and identified, but in all cases the results are extremely difficult to measure because they are below the noise floor of most test equipment.
 If even purpose-built test equipment can't identify a significant difference, then it is folly to imagine that we can hear it.
+Consider that if a capacitor is (much) physically larger than another type of the same value then it may act as a relatively large section of unshielded wiring, and may pick up noise - hardly an improvement.

 Even electrolytic caps are perfectly usable in the signal path of most audio gear, and if large enough their limitations will never cause any problems.
 There is a long-standing myth that you have to bypass electros with a small film cap, but this is also nonsense.
 The inductance of any capacitor is simply a factor of its physical size, and small sized caps have low self-inductance.
 If you are working with RF equipment, then yes - add the bypass cap, otherwise it's optional.
 It won't hurt anything though, so if it makes you feel better that's fine.